Riding the Wave: Clinical Management of Myeloid Malignancies In an Era of Novel Therapies

 Friday, November 30, 2018 – 7:00-11:00 am

 Satellite Symposium organized by the Cleveland Clinic Taussig Cancer Institute Leukemia Program and the Aplastic Anemia and MDS International Foundation, preceding the 60th ASH Annual Meeting.

-The complimentary symposium will provide an in-depth and up-to-date review of research related to the biology, prognosis, natural history, and therapeutic management of patients with aplastic anemia, paroxysmal nocturnal hemoglobinuria (PNH), myelodysplastic syndromes (MDS), and acute myeloid leukemia (AML).
-The program will bring leaders in disease research and clinical practice together to explore solutions to improve the care of patients.
+This CME certified activity will provide an in-depth and up-to-date review of research related to the biology, prognosis, natural history, and therapeutic management of patients with MDS, PHN, AML and myeloid malignancies.
+The overall goal of the program is to bring together leaders in disease research and clinical practice to explore solutions to improving the care of these patient populations.

 Regional Bone Marrow Failure Disease Symposia

 Clinicians caring for both children and adults are frequently faced with patients with low blood counts and the challenge of initial management and work-up.
 This symposium will provide participants with the most up-to-date review of scientific and clinical research related to the biology and management of pediatric and adult bone marrow failure diseases, including anemia, myelodysplastic syndromes (MDS), myeloproliferative neoplasms (MPN), and paroxysmal nocturnal hemoglobinuria (PNH).
 The presenters will focus on the latest advances in the diagnosis, genetic characteristics, pathology and treatment options for these diseases, including the importance of recognizing adult presentations of inherited marrow failure syndromes and recent discoveries in inherited bone marrow failure defects.